AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.9.0, see [what is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 9](new-features-latest-service-pack.md).

+>[!NOTE]
+>
+>Effective June 30th, 2021, [!DNL Experience Manager] customers can develop and operate their [!DNL Experience Manager] applications with distributions of the [!DNL Azul Zulu] builds of OpenJDK, standards-compliant with Java SE.
+>Support for the [!DNL Azul Zulu] JDKs is also provided by Adobe to the [!DNL Experience Manager] customers.
+>You can download the relevant versions of the [!DNL Azul Zulu JDKs] from [Adobe Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) web site.
+>The usage rights for the Oracle Java technology, as distributed by Adobe, will expire by the end of December 2022. [!DNL Experience Manager] customers are encouraged to plan and implement usage for the [!DNL Azul Zulu] JDKs by this date.
+For more information about the usage of the [!DNL Oracle Java] technology, refer to the associated FAQ.

 The following is the list of fixes provided in [!DNL Experience Manager] 6.5.9.0 release.

 ### [!DNL Sites] {#sites-6590}